Last Updated: Jan 14, 2021

 - 24-Hour Support

-There are only two plans with this provider, which makes signing up rather easy compared to some other providers.
+There are only two plans with this Usenet service provider, which makes signing up rather easy compared to some other providers.
 The main difference between them is that the encrypted option offers privacy protection while the non-encrypted option does not.
 We recommend always using encryption with your USENET connection.

-Free Trial info
+Free Trial Info

 Both plans come with a free five-day, 10GB trial.
 Cancel before your trial expires to avoid being billed for the service.